Tax cluster

 Declaration

-If you are an Italian tax resident — you are required to declare all foreign real estate annually in section RW of the tax return.
-Even if you do not sell it or receive income.
+If you are a tax resident of Italy — you are obliged to declare all foreign real estate annually in the RW section of the tax return.
+Even if you do not sell it and do not receive income.

 Penalty for non-declaration

-The basic penalty for undeclared foreign assets: from 3% to 15% of the value (art.
+Basic penalty for undeclared foreign assets: from 3% to 15% of the value (art.
 4.5 D.L.
 167/1990).
-If the tax office discovers the property upon sale — you will have to explain why it was not declared in previous years.
+If the tax office discovers the property at the time of sale — you will have to explain why it was not declared in previous years.

 Sale of property

-"When selling property: in Russia, after 5 years of ownership or 3 years inherited from close relatives you are exempt from PIT.
-Italy recognizes this.
-Present the sale agreement transfer to the bank with an apostille and certification — and the money becomes completely legal."
+"On sale of property: in Russia after 5 years of ownership or 3 years in the case of inheritance from close relatives you are exempt from NDFL.
+Italy recognises that.
+You present the transfer of the sale contract with an apostille and certification — and the money becomes completely legal."

-If you are already a non-resident of Russia (less than 183 days in Russia), when selling property Russia may withhold 30% PIT instead of 13%, even if you owned the property for more than 5 years.
-The community confirms: "Acquaintances sold property and, despite ownership over 5 years, they were asked to pay 30% as non-residents."
+If you are already a non-resident of Russia (less than 183 days in Russia), when selling property in Russia the authorities may charge you 30% NDFL instead of 13%, even if you owned the property for more than 5 years.
+The community confirms: "Acquaintances sold, and despite the property being more than 5 years old, they wanted to take 30% as from non-residents."

-Prepare: the sale contract with an apostille, certified transfer, property ownership documents.
-An Italian bank will ask to confirm the origin of funds.
-Cash is highly discouraged (limit 5,000 EUR per operation, customs declaration at the border, hard to find a bank that will accept it).
+Prepare: the sale contract with an apostille, a certified transfer, property ownership documents.
+The Italian bank will ask you to prove the source of funds.
+Cash — strongly discouraged (limit 5,000 EUR per operation, declaration at the border; it’s hard to find a bank that will accept it).

 What must be declared

-Which Russian assets and incomes must be reported in the Italian tax return?
+Which Russian assets and incomes need to be listed in the Italian tax return?

-An Italian tax resident must declare worldwide income — everything, from any country.
+A tax resident of Italy is obliged to declare their worldwide income — everything, from any country.

 -